MaximumFluff/Personal-Page-Generator/articles/Hello World.md

 With those two lines I was pretty much 70% of the way there (Maybe one day I will have the patience and lack of better judgement to write my own Markdown parser, but not today)

-One can of monster and 77 lines of Python later (which most certainly could be cut down if I thought about it a little harder) I was able to service all of my needs easily.
+One can of monster and 100+ lines of Python later (which most certainly can be cut down and cleaned up which I intend on doing) I was able to service all of my needs easily.
 I'm sure with time it will expand as the old feature creature creeps up on me and I decide that my personal blog needs to support a chatroom or whatever.

 Working with pure HTML with Jinja2 templating was a refreshing change of pace.
 The developers who insist on using React for something as simple as a recipe blog should follow my inspiring example and return to simpler methods of site design.